Bucks vs. Magic prediction, odds, spread, time: 2026 NBA picks for Monday, Feb. 9

 The SportsLine model is projecting Milwaukee's Ryan Rollins to score 17.7 points on average and be one of five Bucks players to score 13.3 or more points.
 Orlando's Paolo Banchero, meanwhile, is projected to have 23 points as six Magic players score 10.4 points or more.

-It has also generated an against-the-spread pick that hits well over 50% in simulations.
+It has also generated an against-the-spread pick that hits in nearly 60% of simulations.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Magic vs. Bucks, and which side of the spread hits well over 50% of the time?
+So who wins Magic vs. Bucks, and which side of the spread hits nearly 60% of the time?
 Visit SportsLine now to see which side of the Bucks vs. Magic spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.